An-Nasir Faraj

-In September 1405, Faraj was afraid from the surrounding conspiracies, so he escaped his rule and was replaced briefly by his brother Izz ad-Din Abd al-Aziz, then he regained his position in November the same year.
+In September 1405, Faraj was afraid of the surrounding conspiracies, so he escaped his reign after emir Saad al-Din bin Ghurab convinced him and was replaced briefly by his brother Izz ad-Din Abd al-Aziz, then he regained his position in November the same year by Saad al-Din.

-During the end of his reign he became a tyrannical ruler which eventually led him into his seventh and final conflict with the Syrian Emirs at Baalbek.
-Defeated in battle he fled to the Citadel of Damascus.
+During the end of his reign he became a tyrannical ruler which eventually led him into his seventh and final conflict with the Emirs at Baalbek.
+Defeated in battle, he fled to the Citadel of Damascus.
 Unable to escape, he surrendered and on May 23, 1412 he was stabbed to death in his prison cell by a hired assassin.
 The Emirs placed on the throne as a temporary measure Caliph Al-Musta'in Billah.
-Faraj was buried in Bab AL-Faradis cemetery in Damascus.
+Faraj was buried in Bab al-Faradis cemetery in Damascus.

 Family

 One of his wives was Khawand Fatima, the sister of the Islamic historian Ibn Taghribirdi.
 After Faraj's death, she married Inal Nauruzi.
 One of his concubines was Lâ Aflaha man Zalama.
 She gave birth to Faraj's son, Ghars ad-Din Khalil.
 Another concubine was Thuraiya.
 She gave birth to Faraj's daughter, Khawand Asiya.
 Another daughter of Faraj named Khawand Satita married Sidi Ibrahim, son of Sultan Al-Mu'ayyad Shaykh.
 She died in 1416.
 Another daughter, Khawand Shakra, married Amir Jarbash al-Muhammadi and had a son, Nasir ad-Din Muhammad.
 She died in 1482.